Survivor recalls horror after Congo mine collapse | Science-Environment

 Survivor recalls horror after Congo mine collapse

 Kinyenye Furaha passed out from shock when he realised a mine collapse in eastern Congo had buried more than 50 fellow miners including his brother, he said on Sunday, as the hunt continued for bodies two days after the disaster.
-Miners searching the site near the town of Kamituga in Democratic Republic of Congo have yet to recover any remains since heavy rains on Friday caused the artisanal gold mine to cave in, burying those working below ground.
+Miners searching the site near the town of Kamituga in Democratic Republic of Congo have so far recovered 18 bodies, after heavy rains on Friday caused the artisanal gold mine to cave in, burying those working below ground.

 Before the rain started, Furaha had left the site to remove some large rocks.
 Soon after, a child ran up to say water was rising in the mine, Furaha told Reuters.
 "We went back there and found only the pit filled with water.
 And that's when I lost consciousness," he said.